experimentsym3/experimentsym3.github.io/_projects/3_project.md

 ---
 layout: page
 title: Predicting the Next Word from Scratch
-description: Building and training a multi-layer perceptron for next-word prediction on a 250-word vocabulary using only numpy
+description: Building and training a multi-layer perceptron for next-word prediction on a 250-word vocabulary using only NumPy
 img: assets/img/projects/3_project/1.png
 importance: 3
 category: work